 wording of Biden’s, “a group of

-Black Lives Matter protesting,” suggesting that along with ordinary
+Black Lives Matter protesting,” suggesting as it does that along with ordinary

-matter and antimatter Biden had discovered yet another form, which he
+matter, antimatter and dark matter, Biden had discovered yet another form, which he

 christened ‘Black Lives matter,’ two points struck me about his remarks.